 Quick YouTube tutorial video:

-Note: Please make sure your mobile device operation system is updated to the latest version of software, otherwise the app may not work on certain devices.
+Note: Please make sure your mobile device is updated to the latest version of software.
 If data doesn’t populate immediately turn off WiFi and make sure location services are enabled for the app.
 Once populated you can enable WiFi again.
 If your nearest airport reporting station is down, dashes may appear in the Currents, just enter a nearby zipcode or city until the airport equipment is repaired.

 More about how the safety functions of the app works:

 An example notification message will look like this: SAF-T-Net Weather Alert: Dangerous storm approaching your (location), followed by the storm’s BTI rating.
 When you receive a “dangerous storm” message from ATsWeatherToGo SAF-T-Net, it means that a storm capable of the following characteristics will be arriving at your registered location(s) within 15 minutes:

 - High, damaging winds

 - Flooding rains

 Twisting storm notifications

 A notification for this type of message will look like this: SAF-T-Net Weather Alert: Twisting storm approaching your (location), followed by the storm’s BTI rating.
 When you receive a SAF-T-Net message indicating a dangerous twisting storm is approaching your location(s), it means that a storm containing wind shear, a prime indicator of tornadoes, will be arriving at your registered location(s) within 15 minutes.